finnito/Science/content/11sci/as90950/lesson-plans.md

 - Task 1 Part 1: Research Beer Production, due Sunday May 10th @ 5pm
 - Task 1 Part 2: Research Yoghurt Production, due Sunday May 17th @ 5pm
 - Task 2: Produce an essay-format report on your research, due Sunday May 24th @ 5pm

+---

+## Term 2, Week 6

+1. Recap research & prep for task 2
+2. Assessment Task 2
+    - Issue Task 2 via Google Classroom
+    - Go through assessment document and ensure everyone understands what is expected and when it is due
+    - Finish research & work on assessment task
+3. Work on Task 2
+4. Work on Task 2